GSA/ficam-access/pages/PACS-guide.md

 ## What are somre NIST PIV requirements for PACS?

 * PACS must be designed and configured to read and process the appropriate electronic identification information associated with an individual that is stored on a PIV Card.

 *	PACS are required to be tested to ensure they meet the minimum security and interoperability requirements outlined in the NIST FIPS 201 PIV standard.

 ![Example PIV card](../img/PIV_card.png)

 *	The PIV Card is the individual cardholders identity credential for accessing government buildings, facilities and computer networks.

+* PIV PACS are required to access and validate the appropriate PIV certificate to meet the facilities security assurance level requirements.

 * The assurance level required for each federal facility will determine which certificate stored on the PIV card will be needed for physical access into that facility.
-*	The PACS installed for that area will be required to access and validate the appropriate PIV credential to meet the facilities security assurance level requirements.
+A federal facillity may require:

-*	Single Factor Authentication - Something you have (PIV Card) + visual check
-*	Two Factor Authentication - something you have  (PIV Card) + something you know (PIN)
-*	Three Factor Authentication - something you have (PIV Card) + something you know (PIN) + something you are (Biometric)
+  *Single Factor Authentication - Something you have (PIV Card) + visual check *Two Factor Authentication - something you have  (PIV Card) + something you know (PIN) *Three Factor Authentication - something you have (PIV Card) + something you know (PIN) + something you are (Biometric)

 Note: Possession of a valid PIV Card as evidence by visual inspection of the card, reading a signed identity cert from the card, or performing challenge/response authentication with the card, provides one-factor authentication.
 See examples below: